 Parental involvement is key to student success, both in lessons and at home– though it will take varying forms depending on the child’s age and level and individual personality.

 Pre-school children will need the most guidance from the parent .

-- Elementary age children will typically do fine with parents simply observing the lesson and occasionally assisting at home as assigned by the teacher.
+Elementary age children will typically do fine with parents simply observing the lesson and occasionally assisting at home as assigned by the teacher.

-- High school age students may seem independent, but will still need appropriate parental support, as discussed in lessons
+High school age students may seem independent, but will still need appropriate parental support, as discussed in lessons

-- Please however remember the ONE TEACHER at a time guideline!
+Please remember the ONE TEACHER at a time guideline!
 It is confusing to children to have two adults telling them what to do at the same time.
 Let me be the one to instruct your child.
 Watch so that you will know how best to help them at home.
 If you have observations or questions, please direct them to me, not your child.

-Updated June 27, 2019.
+Updated September 10, 2021.
 Subject to change with reasonable notice.